mendersoftware/mender-docs/05.System-updates-Yocto-Project/05.Customize-Mender/docs.md

 ## Inventory

+Mender comes with some inventory scripts available out of the box.
+These are:

+* mender-inventory-bootloader-integration
+* mender-inventory-geo
+* mender-inventory-hostinfo
+* mender-inventory-network
+* mender-inventory-os
+* mender-inventory-provides
+* mender-inventory-rootfs-type
+* mender-inventory-update-modules

-In order to include an inventory script, simply augment the `mender-client` recipe and install the script in the expected folder.
+In order to include an inventory script of your own making, augment the `mender-client` recipe and install the script in the expected folder.
 For example, create a `mender-client_%.bbappend` file in your layer, and add this:

 ```bash
 FILESEXTRAPATHS_prepend := "${THISDIR}/<DIRECTORY-WITH-INVENTORY-SCRIPT>"